So you don’t have a lot of money to invest, but you really want to start your private practice NOW? Or maybe yesterday?

 Sign up with a therapist directory using a free trial:

 Choose a directory that shows up close to the top of the first page of google when your right-fit potential client is searching for a therapist like you.
-Most likely that directory will be psychology today.
-You can usually get a free trial through your professional organization.
+See if you can get a free trial through your professional organization.
 Before you’ve got a website, directories are the main way you’ll get people searching online to call you.

 Get a photo taken:

 Have a friend with a good eye take a warm and professional photo.
 You’ll need this for your directories.
-I will strongly advise you to get a professional photo taken later.
-For now, please make sure there are no shadows on your face!
+I will strongly advise you to get a professional photo taken as soon as possible.
+For now, please make sure there are no shadows on your face, and look at the camera as if it is one of your favorite people in the world.

 Get a Tax ID #: